maybites/MWServer/Readme.markdown

 Requirements:
 =============

 Mac OS X 10.6, 10.7
 Windows 7

 In order to run MeshWarpServers Source for the first time, you need to install some proprietary software:

 First download and install MaxMSPJitter from http://cycling74.org.
 It has a 30 day demo mode before you need to purchase it.
 You need to point the MaxMSP's Searchpath to the lib-folder: MaxMSP>Menu>Options>File Preferences… and add a new 	path to the lib-folder with subfolders selected.

 If you wanna use syphon functionality (OSX only) you need to download and install the Syphon Plugins for MaxMSP: http://syphon.v002.info/

 If you run Windows on your machine you have to download and install Java from the official website: http://www.java.com and you need to download Quicktime from apple: http://www.apple.com/quicktime/download/

 Now you are set.

 Included:
 =========

-	library

-		A selection of meshes for starting.
+*library* - A selection of meshes for starting.
 But check out the Tutorials on how to create your own meshes.

----
-	demos

-		A selection of realized projects for learning purposes.
+*demos* - A selection of realized projects for learning purposes.
 (CC BY-NC-ND 2.5) by projektil.ch and maybites.ch

----
-	utilities

-		Utilities that might be helpful

----
-	source

-		The complete source code for MeshWarpServer SE.
+*source* - The complete source code for MeshWarpServer SE.

 Known Bugs: